-"You trying to tell me to shut up?"
+“You trying to tell me to shut up?”
 I hear blows and crashing around, and the cries of injured children kicked and stumbled on.
-Nightmare or not, I cannot tolerate this; I force open sticky eyes and push myself up.
+Nightmare or not, I can't tolerate this; I force open sticky eyes and push myself up.

 “I say shut up!”
 I shout, though it hurts my throat, and even the patients go silent.
 “Look at you—brawling over the wounded—have you no respect?
 After all they’ve given for the cause?”
 Tanjin and Rozhen hang their heads in shame as Zofia kneels to heal the damage as best she can.
 “Shall we leave it to the Government to kick us when we’re down, or shall we join them?”
 Vaguely I notice that two wounded girls share my bed, one on either side.